rickwporter/prettytable-java/README.md

  ### Deduplication
  The ASCII **text** output has de-duplication for more aesthetically pleasing output.
 Currently, **text*** is the only format where this de-duplication is supported, and there is no option to turn it off.

- Additionally, printing the output format in **text** mode destructively alters the data.
-This should be fixed soon.

 ## Development

 Your input is welcomed.